baz-scm/falken-trace-go/README.md

 ## 🚀 What is Falken Trace?

-Falken Trace extends OpenTelemetry for Python by pinpointing **file names, function names**, and **line numbers** that generate spans.
+Falken Trace extends OpenTelemetry and Datadog for Go by pinpointing **file names, function names**, and **line numbers** that generate spans.
 It addresses gaps in default observability implementations, making tracing faster and more actionable.

 Discovered while building [Baz](https://baz.co), Falken Trace streamlines debugging and enhances insights into codebase behaviors.